Graduate degrees: M.Ac.; accounting subprogram for the Ph.D. in business administration

 The Department of Accounting offers a broad education that prepares undergraduate and graduate students for careers in public accounting, private industry, government, nonprofit organizations, and academia.

 The department also collaborates with the College of Law to offer the joint M.Ac./J.D. program; see "Joint M.Ac./J.D." under Master of Accountancy Requirements in this section of the Catalog.
-It also participates in the M.B.A. program, which is offered by the Tippie School of Management; see Master of Business Administration Program in the Catalog.
+It also participates in the M.B.A. program; see Master of Business Administration Program in the Catalog.